nistvan86/relativity.scad/README.md

 Please see the original repository for readme and updates: https://github.com/davidson16807/relativity.scad

-This also contains the fixed done by Leo Liang at: https://github.com/aleung/relativity.scad
+This also contains the fixes done by Leo Liang at: https://github.com/aleung/relativity.scad